About me and my Art

 Exhibitions, membership and collections

 I have had more than 30 solo shows since 1999 – in Sydney, Melbourne and in regional New South Wales galleries. i have also participated in countless group shows in municipal and commercial galleries and other venues.
-I have been a member of the National Association for Visual Arts (NAVA) and exhibiting memberships in Mosman Art Society, Ku-ring-gai Art Society, Hornsby Art Society, North Shore Art Society, Northern Expressions, Art & Soul Collective and The Sculptors’ Society.
+I have been a member of the National Association for Visual Arts (NAVA) and exhibiting memberships in Mosman Art Society, Ku-ring-gai Art Society, Hornsby Art Society, North Shore Art Society, Northern Expressions, Art & Soul Collective, Northern Beaches Art Society, Lane Cove Art Society and The Sculptors’ Society.

 Apart from Australia, my works can be found in private collections all around the world, including USA, Canada, Great Britain, Hong Kong, New Zealand and a number of European countries.